 For a guy who spent 32 years at a car company, you may find it odd that I prefer a used vehicle.
-You are going to learn that I am a frugal guy (my friend Glenn calls me “cheap”), however, you can get so much more enjoyment from buying a used vehicle knowing that you did not overspend AND you can make it your own through customization.
+You are going to learn that I am a frugal guy, however, you can get so much more enjoyment from buying a used vehicle knowing that you did not overspend AND you can make it your own through customization.
 The path you take will depend on your personal needs and wants–car buying can be an emotional experience, so be conscious of your surroundings!

-I’ll talk about used cars in the next blog.
+I’ll talk about used cars another time.
 For now, I want to spend some time talking about your options when seeking a new vehicle.

 You notice I did not say new vehicle purchasing.
 That is because there are a number of ways to buy or finance your car.
 I will discuss each, briefly, below: